omni-us/jsonargparse/README.rst

 paths.
 But it might also be wanted to parse a list of paths found in a plain text file or from stdin.
 For this the :class:`.ActionPathList` is used and as argument either the path to a file listing the paths is given or the special :code:`'-'` string for reading the list from stdin.
-For for example:
+Example:

 .. code-block:: python